Conanbranch/ai4code-transformer-baseline/README.md

 | no sep and pad | .8431 |
 | normal | .8424 |

-Tested a  10 Epochs Re-Init 1:
+Tested at 10 Epochs re-init 1:

 | weight <br> decay |  Val. |
 | --- | --- |